hasanerman/hasanerman/README.md

 ### About Me

 I am a software engineering student at OSTIM Technical University in Ankara, Turkey.
-My interests span embedded systems, hardware-software integration, cross-platform desktop and mobile development, and backend engineering.
+I develop solutions across embedded systems, hardware-software integration, cross-platform desktop and mobile applications, and backend architecture.
-I am especially motivated by fields where software meets the physical world, particularly defense and aerospace systems.
+I actively build projects at the intersection of software and the physical world, focusing particularly on defense and aerospace systems.

 ---